 Splices can be formed around a thimble eye to create a firmer and stronger anchor point.
 Alternatively soft eyes and can work well with a variety of fittings such as a hook.
 We are also able to produce endless fibre rope slings where the two ends are hand spliced into each other to form a continual loop.

 Polypropylene fibre rope slings are available in diameters up to 40mm and are a man-made fibre rope.
-Poly prop rope is lightweight and flexible and has good resistance to oils, acids and chemicals.
+This rope is lightweight and flexible and has good resistance to oils, acids and chemicals.
 They do however have much less UV resistance than polyester fibre rope slings, unless a UV stabilizer is added.
-Polypropylene rope slings will not shrink and are commonly used in water based industries such as boating and water sports due to its buoyancy.
+Polyprop rope slings will not shrink and are commonly used in water based industries such as boating and water sports due to its buoyancy.

 Sisal fibre rope slings come in diameters up to 24mm.
-Sisal is a naturally occurring fibre with very good stretch properties, it is also resistant to salt water.
-Sisal fibre rope slings are used in marine, agriculture and general industrial applications.
+This is a naturally occurring fibre with very good stretch properties, it is also resistant to salt water.
+These fibre rope slings are used in marine, agriculture and general industrial applications.

-Call Rope Services Direct on 01384 78004 to discuss your requirements for rope slings and we can provide a quotation for the best rope sling solution for your business.
+Call Rope Services Direct on 01384 78004 to discuss your requirements for rope slings.
+We can provide a quotation for the best rope sling solution for your business.
 The diameters stated above are standard.
 However we can often supply fibre rope slings with larger diameters so please ask us.

-Fibre Ropes – Safe Handling Do’s & Don’ts
+Fibre Rope – Safe Handling Do’s & Don’ts

 All kinds of fibre ropes need certain care taken when handling them.
-Especially natural fibre ropes like sisal for example as they can be quite rough and fibres could pierce or cut the skin easily.
+Especially natural fibre ropes like sisal for example as they can be quite rough.
+Fibres could also pierce or cut the skin easily.
 Man-made fibre ropes are much smoother to handle.
 However can easily cause rope burns to the skin if not handled in the correct manner.
 Due to these facts it is often recommended to wear tough protective gloves to protect against these potential hazards.

-Fibre ropes can also be easily damaged if not handled correctly, so to prolong the lifespan of your fibre ropes we have put together some basic but fundamental do’s and don’ts to follow which will help prevent unnecessary damage to the rope.
+Fibre ropes can also be easily damaged if not handled correctly.
+So to prolong the lifespan of your fibre ropes we have put together some basic but fundamental do’s and don’ts to follow.
+These will help prevent unnecessary damage to the rope.

 Always get ALL your lifting equipment thoroughly inspected.